Are you prepared for Aging?

 Why seniors and families delay taking preventative action (psychologically)

-It’s about operational readiness for life transitions.
+It’s about being readiness for life transitions.
 Because the question isn’t if something happens.
 The question is whether the life system is ready when it does.

-Every aging transition involves navigating complexity across four interconnected domains:
+Every aging transition involves navigating complexity across four interconnected pillars:

 Daily Life & Identity